Jonathan Schoop Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in the league.

-- The Rangers' 3.77 team ERA ranks sixth across all MLB pitching staffs.
+- The Rangers have a 3.81 team ERA that ranks sixth among all league pitching staffs.

-- The Rangers surrender the fifth-fewest home runs in baseball (77 total, one per game).
+- Rangers pitchers combine to allow 79 home runs (one per game), the sixth-fewest in baseball.

-- In his last time out on Tuesday, the lefty threw 5 2/3 innings against the Chicago White Sox, allowing two earned runs while surrendering five hits.
+- In his last time out on Thursday against the Chicago White Sox, the left-hander went seven innings, allowing two earned runs while surrendering four hits.

-- The 32-year-old has an ERA of 3.98, with 9.5 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.